-This Master Services Agreement [which, along with one or more ordering documents for services signed by you and Certain, Inc. (each a “Quote”) constitute the “Agreement”] is entered into effective as of such Quote signature date (the “Effective Date”).
+This Master Services Agreement [which, along with one or more ordering documents for services signed by you and Certain, Inc. (each an “Order Form”) constitute the “Agreement”] is entered into effective as of such Order Form signature date (the “Effective Date”).
 The Agreement refers to your company as “you” or “your,” and Certain, Inc. and our affiliates as “us,” “we,” or “our.”
 The Agreement contains the terms and conditions under which we will provide software services to you on a subscription basis, as well as related services such as support, maintenance, onboarding and implementation (the “Services”).
 It shall control over any different or additional terms of any purchase order or other non-Certain ordering document, and no terms in any such order or document shall apply to the Services.
-If a term in the Sections of this Agreement conflicts with a Quote, the Quote shall control.
+If a term in the Sections of this Agreement conflicts with an Order Form, the Order Form shall control.

 1. Description of Services.

-A. Quote.
-The Services and their pricing are described in the Quote.
+A. Order Form.
+The Services and their pricing are described in the Order Form.
 Each party represents and warrants it has the legal authority to enter into this Agreement.

 B. Professional Services.
 If you decide to purchase specific professional services such as customization, event build, or other consultation services, the terms and conditions of such services will be defined in a separate Professional Services Agreement and Statement of Work.